 Fun with photoshop

-In Packaging Design with Franc Nunoo-Quarcoo I created the design and packaging for a children's clock.
-For this project I found inspiration from my own childhood frustrations of being unable to read analog yet always being curious about what time it was and what activities were coming up.
+In Packaging Design with Franc Nunoo-Quarcoo I created the design and packaging for a children's clock and set of coasters.
+For the clock I found inspiration from my own childhood frustrations of being unable to read analog yet always being curious about what time it was and what activities were coming up.
 I worked closely with an elementary school classroom in Detroit and created a clock face with symbols that correlate to the students' daily activities.
 The goal of this clock face is to help students gain a better understanding of their schedule and to aid in teaching them how to read analog.